embo2000/slideshow-generator/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google Drive API, Google+ API, and Google Photos Library API
+3. Enable the Google Drive API and Google+ API
 4. Create credentials (OAuth 2.0 Client ID)
 5. Add your domain to authorized origins
 6. Copy the Client ID and API Key to your `.env` file